 Assessment of children’s progress.

 We are required to report on Curriculum for Excellence achievement levels for literacy and numeracy.
 This information is collected at the end of Early level (P1); First Level (P4) and Second Level (P7).
 This data is submitted to South Ayrshire Council in June each year and subsequently collected by the Scottish Government.
 This data is based on teachers’ professional judgement, which is informed by a wide range of evidence including standardised assessments where appropriate.
 This session we continue to be required to participate in the Scotland National Standardised Assessment (SNSA) project.
 Information from SNSA will help to inform a teacher’s professional judgement and allow teaching and support staff to track learning and identify next steps.

+Most children are achieving their appropriate CfE levels.
+Those children not achieving these levels are in receipt of appropriate support and are making steady progress based on prior levels of attainment.

 Most children assessed using SNSA during session 2020/21 performed well and in line with teacher judgements.
 Primary seven children were assessed in October, and further supports in learning were identified from SNSA feedback.
 Children in Primary 4 and Primary 1 were assessed in May.
 All children are progressing well and are meeting expected targets and in some cases exceeding these, as evidenced by teacher judgement.